F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 --------------

 When using FAST, the Applications tab is selected, but if you have never used FAST before the application list will likely be empty.
-See the deploy section on how to deploy a new application.
+See the :ref:`deploytab<Deploy section>` on how to deploy a new application.

 You see the following tabs in the FAST interface: